-Requirements of corporate Evidence of meeting requirement Demonstration of annual compliance governance 7.1 Impl lementing good practice in transparency 7.1.1 Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
-Renfrewshire Performs The annual statutory performance indicator public performance report is published, has been uploaded onto the Council's website in an accessible format.
-The new website will feature more accessible and easier to find performance pages.
-7.1.2 Striking a balance between providing the right amount of information to satisfy transparency demand and enhance public scrutiny while not being too onerous to provide and for users to understand.
-Public Performance Report - "It's all about you" The Council publishes an annual report "It's all about you".
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 7.1 Imp lementing good practice in transparency 1 7.1.1 Writing and communicating reports for the public and other stakeholders in an understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
+Council Performance on website Annual it's all about you The Council Performance section on our website has been updated to provide a number of sources to assess how the council is performing.
+Public performance reporting is undertaken to ensure local citizens, businesses and partner organisations are able to track Council performance over time.
+These new pages are more accessible and easier to find.
+The annual statutory performance indicator public performance report is published, has been uploaded onto the Council's website in an accessible format.

+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 7.1.2 Striking a balance between providing the right amount of information to satisfy transparency demand and enhance public scrutiny while not being too onerous to provide and for users to understand.
+Public Performance Report - "It's all about you" The Council Performance section on our website has been updated to provide a number of sources to assess how the council is performing.
+The Council publishes an annual report "It's all about you".
 This provides information to the public on performance of services and the council in an easy to read format.
-7.2 Impl lementing good practices in reporting
+7.2 Im plementing good practices in reporting 1 - 7.2.1 Reporting at least annually on performance, value for money and the stewardship of its resources.
+Annual financial statements, annual accounts and annual audit review The Council publishes its Annual Accounts, through the regular submission of budget reports to Policy Boards, the submission of the annual audit review and other audit reports to the Council and/or Audit, Risk and Scrutiny Board as appropriate and by publishing performance information on our website.
+Public Performance Reporting The Council Performance section on our website has been updated to provide a number of sources to assess how the council is performing.
+Public performance reporting is undertaken to ensure local citizens, businesses and partner organisations are able to track Council performance over time.
+The section provides data on how well we responding to complaints, how we are achieving progress against our council plan and best value action plan, how we compare with other authorities and the Scottish average, across the following pages: - Our current performance , which includes the latest version of 'it's all about you' as a